 Catch the tram from the city to visit Glenelg, the beachside town with a charming atmosphere.
 Enjoy the many restaurants dotting the shorefront, ride the observation wheel for a beautiful seaside view, go swimming in the ocean and finish off with a cocktail on the sand.
 Soak up the sunset on the promenade or on a sailing boat.
 Glenelg is a must see when in Adelaide.

-Providing a huge selection of fresh produce with over 70 stalls trading under one roof, Adelaide Central Market is the place to go for seasonal delights.
-Choose and taste from its wide selection of seafood, meat, poultry, fruit and vegetables, bakeries, smallgoods, health foods, cafes and eateries.
+Adelaide Central Market offers a variety of fresh produce with 70+ stalls under one roof.
+Taste and choose from seafood, meat, poultry, fruit and vegetables, bakeries, smallgoods, health foods, cafes and eateries.

 Retreat to the heart of the city for a surprising oasis.
 The Adelaide Botanic Garden spans over 50 hectares of manicured gardens and impressive architecture.
 Enjoy a huge variety of botany, from rose gardens to ancient native flora.
 For a bit of shopping visit the cafe or the garden centre.